+- Homework not commented on = 28% effective - Homework verbally commented on = 78% effective - Homework with written comments = 83% effective

+Therefore, if homework is assigned it should be commented by the teacher.

+Assigning Homework

-- Homework not commented on = 28% effective - Homework verbally commented on = 78% effective - Homework with written comments = 83% effective Therefore, if homework is assigned it should be commented by the teacher. - Assigning Homework - design homework assignments that are purposeful and with an expected outcome - give homework for a reason - plan for it as you would any other part of your lesson - provide homework based on skills and concepts already taught in class, not new material - vary the approaches to provide feedback (for example: verbal, written, peer, rubric etc.) - determine the weight of the grade for out-of- class assignments - establish and communicate a homework policy. - o Homework Policy should state the:
+- design homework assignments that are purposeful and with an expected outcome - give homework for a reason - plan for it as you would any other part of your lesson - provide homework based on skills and concepts already taught in class, not new material - vary the approaches to provide feedback (for example: verbal, written, peer, rubric etc.) - determine the weight of the grade for out-of- class assignments - establish and communicate a homework policy.

+Homework Policy

-Having a homework policy will\improve the likely-hood that the homework will have more of an impact and will enhance the student's learning.
-This policy
+Having a homework policy will_improve the likely-hood that the homework will have more of an impact and will enhance the student's learning.
+This policy should state the:

-- purpose of the homework - amount of homework that will be assigned - consequences for not completing the homework - description of the types of outside involvement that are acceptable
+- purpose of the homework - amount of homework that will be assigned - consequences for not completing the homework - description of the types of outside involvement that are acceptable a) Instructional Strategies Overview